beautyjoy/beautyjoy.github.io/summer-pd/index.md

 ### How much does it cost?

-BJC Summer PD is offered in 2021 for a non-refundable $75 registration fee.
+We are charging a non-refundable $75 registration fee to hold your spot.
+All course materials and year-long ongoing support are free.

+For eligible teachers attending our Summer Middle School / Early High School workshop only, we are offering a $1,000 stipend.
+Participants will receive half of the stipend ($500) for completing the PD and submitting research consents and pre-instruments at the beginning of the academic year.
+Participants will receive the other half of the stipend ($500) for submitting mid-year instruments and post-instruments at the end of the academic year.

 <!--Participating teachers may be eligible for reimbursement for reasonable expenses for travel, lodging, and meals.-->

 ### How do I become a BJC Lead Teacher?

 If you are a BJC teacher, and would like to prepare to lead BJC workshops, email [pd@bjc.berkeley.edu][pd-email].
 Be sure to plan to attend our BJC "Train the Trainer" Lead Teacher workshop on June 26, 2021 from 11:00 AM - 4:00 PM EST online, and one of our online 5-day BJC workshops as a Teaching Assistant (TA).

 ## The BJC Curriculum, In Short